 Major in Medieval and Early Modern Studies

 The major in Medieval and Early Modern Studies (MDVL) enables students to build an interdisciplinary program in the history of political, religious, and social institutions and in cultural production—from science and technology to theatre, literature, music, and art.
-Majors select courses under the supervision of the Program’s Director, who assists in tailoring the curriculum to the students’ individual interests.
+Majors select courses under the supervision of the Program’s undergraduate Director, who assists in tailoring the curriculum to the students’ individual interests.
 Majors may concentrate on one geographic region or on the increasing development of global interdependencies while focusing on a particular period or on movement through time.
-Temporal coverage ranges from the late 4th through 18th centuries.
-Within that range, majors choose either the medieval track (late-4th through 15th centuries) or the early modern track (15th through 18th centuries).
+Temporal coverage ranges from the late 4th through 16th centuries.
+Within that range, majors choose either the medieval track (late-4th through 15th centuries) or the early modern track (15th through 16th centuries).

 Eleven 4-credit courses are required for the major (letter-grades only; minimum of “C-” to count towards the requirements):

 1. MDVL 101 - Introduction to Medieval and Early Modern Studies [currently MDVL 101 – Introduction to Medieval Studies], or an equivalent upper-division course approved by Undergraduate Director.

 2. Language Requirement - Two 4-credit courses above the 100-level in Latin, Greek, Hebrew, Arabic, or another research language pertinent to the student's course of study.
 Both courses must be in the same language, to ensure reading competency.

 3. Five courses in the student's chosen track (medieval or early modern).
 In cases in which ambiguities arise (e.g., when course coverage straddles both periods), the undergraduate Director will consult with faculty to determine the track-status of a given course.